- Chart

 Financial Performance

-Benchmark Comparison: Performance should be compared to the DBIQ Diversified Agriculture Index Excess Return to assess tracking effectiveness.
+Benchmark Comparison: DBA's performance should be compared to the DBIQ Diversified Agriculture Index Excess Return to evaluate its tracking efficiency.

 Liquidity